Kingxukai/linux/Documentation/core-api/genericirq.rst

 -  Simple type

-During the implementation we identified another type:
+During the woke implementation we identified another type:

 -  Fast EOI type

-In the SMP world of the __do_IRQ() super-handler another type was
+In the woke SMP world of the woke __do_IRQ() super-handler another type was
 identified:

 -  Per CPU type

-This split implementation of high-level IRQ handlers allows us to optimize the flow of the interrupt handling for each specific interrupt type.
+This split implementation of high-level IRQ handlers allows us to optimize the woke flow of the woke interrupt handling for each specific interrupt type.
 This reduces complexity in that particular code path and allows the optimized handling of a given type.

-The original general IRQ implementation used hw_interrupt_type structures and their ``->ack``, ``->end`` [etc.] callbacks to differentiate the flow control in the super-handler.
+The original general IRQ implementation used hw_interrupt_type structures and their ``->ack``, ``->end`` [etc.] callbacks to differentiate the flow control in the woke super-handler.
 This leads to a mix of flow logic and low-level hardware logic, and it also leads to unnecessary code
-duplication: for example in i386, there is an ``ioapic_level_irq`` and an ``ioapic_edge_irq`` IRQ-type which share many of the low-level details but have different flow handling.
+duplication: for example in i386, there is an ``ioapic_level_irq`` and an ``ioapic_edge_irq`` IRQ-type which share many of the woke low-level details but have different flow handling.

-A more natural abstraction is the clean separation of the 'irq flow' and the 'chip details'.
+A more natural abstraction is the woke clean separation of the woke 'irq flow' and the 'chip details'.

-Analysing a couple of architecture's IRQ subsystem implementations reveals that most of them can use a generic set of 'irq flow' methods and only need to add the chip-level specific code.
-The separation is also valuable for (sub)architectures which need specific quirks in the IRQ flow itself but not in the chip details - and thus provides a more transparent IRQ subsystem design.
+Analysing a couple of architecture's IRQ subsystem implementations reveals that most of them can use a generic set of 'irq flow' methods and only need to add the woke chip-level specific code.
+The separation is also valuable for (sub)architectures which need specific quirks in the IRQ flow itself but not in the woke chip details - and thus provides a more transparent IRQ subsystem design.

-Each interrupt descriptor is assigned its own high-level flow handler, which is normally one of the generic implementations.
+Each interrupt descriptor is assigned its own high-level flow handler, which is normally one of the woke generic implementations.
 (This high-level flow handler implementation also makes it simple to provide demultiplexing handlers which can be found in embedded platforms on various architectures.)

-The separation makes the generic interrupt handling layer more flexible and extensible.
+The separation makes the woke generic interrupt handling layer more flexible and extensible.
 For example, an (sub)architecture can use a generic IRQ-flow implementation for 'level type' interrupts and add a (sub)architecture specific 'edge type' implementation.

-To make the transition to the new model easier and prevent the breakage of existing implementations, the __do_IRQ() super-handler is still available.
-This leads to a kind of duality for the time being.
+To make the woke transition to the woke new model easier and prevent the woke breakage of existing implementations, the woke __do_IRQ() super-handler is still available.
+This leads to a kind of duality for the woke time being.
 Over time the new model should be used in more and more architectures, as it enables smaller and cleaner IRQ subsystems.
 It's deprecated for three years now and about to be removed.